How Much Money Do You Need to Start a Business

 - Estimate ongoing vs. one-time costs.
 Be sure you estimate which costs you’ll pay month-to-month or year-to-year and which will only be one-time start-up costs or payments.

 - Overestimate start-up costs.
 Many experts recommend adding 10% to your business cost to account for unforeseen or miscellaneous expenses.

 - Essential or optional?
 While identifying these costs, decide whether they are essential or optional.
-A realistic start-up budget should only include those things that are necessary to start a business.
+A realistic start-up budget should only include the things necessary to start a business.

 - Fixed or variable costs?
 Establish which costs fall into which category.
-Fixed expenses include rent, utilities, administrative fees, and insurance costs.
-Variable expenses include inventory, shipping and packaging costs, sales commissions, and other costs associated with the direct sale of a product or service.
+Fixed costs include rent, utilities, administrative fees, and insurance costs.
+Variable expenses include inventory, shipping and packaging costs, sales commissions, etc., associated with the direct sales.